-As a chamber musician and collaborator, Edward is in increasingly high demand.
-He has been engaged as a collaborative pianist at the Fountain School for the Performing Arts, Acadia University School of Music, and at the National Arts Centre in Ottawa with Laurence Ewashko (Opera Lyra, Vienna Boys Choir) and Duain Wolfe (Chicago Symphony Orchestra).
-His time in collaboration with Xara Choral Theatre (2012-2014) included the creation of an original work of choral theatre featuring cello and piano.
-He also served as répétiteur in the University of Ottawa’s production of Mozart’s Don Giovanni (2012), Acadia University’s Little Match Girl Passion (2010), Die Fledermaus (2012), The B Boys of Opera (2013), and Bernstein’s Wonderful Town (2014).
+Edward’s musical versatility and sensitive collaborative energy has seen him engaged as a pianist and music director at the Segal Centre for Performing Arts, Fountain School for the Performing Arts, Acadia University School of Music, and at the National Arts Centre in Ottawa.
+His time in collaboration with Xara Choral Theatre Ensemble included the creation of an original work of choral theatre featuring cello and piano.
+He has also served as répétiteur and vocal coach in several opera productions at the University of Ottawa and Acadia University.
+Edward is currently a music director with the Segal Centre for Performing Arts Academy in Montréal.